X-ray polarization in the soft state of Cyg X-1: Summary and discussion

-For all our spectral decompositions, we calculated the expected polarization and found that, in our Cyg X-1 model, the polarization signal is dominated by the Comptonized component.
+For all our spectral decompositions, we calculated the expected polarization and find that, in our Cyg X-1 model, the polarization signal is dominated by the Comptonized component.
 However, the predicted PD is too low if the Comptonizing plasma corotates with the disk but has no bulk motion perpendicular to the disk plane.
 The predicted PD becomes consistent with the \textit{IXPE} measurement if the plasma undergoes an outflow with a velocity of $\simeq 0.3c$.
-Such an outflow also naturally explains the relatively weak relativistic reflection inferred from our spectral modeling, since the Doppler beaming away from the disk for $v = 0.3c$ corresponds to the reflection fraction ${\cal R} \simeq 0.3$ \citep[see, e.g., figure~1 of ][]{1999ApJ...510L.123B} fitted in our models.
-Physical mechanisms that may drive this type of coronal outflow have been proposed in \citet{1999ApJ...510L.123B,2017ApJ...850..141B}.
+Such an outflow also naturally explains the relatively weak relativistic reflection inferred from our spectral modeling, since the Doppler beaming away from the disk for $v = 0.3c$ corresponds to the reflection fraction ${\cal R} \simeq 0.3$ \citep[see, e.g., Fig.~1 of ][]{1999ApJ...510L.123B} fitted in our models.
+Physical mechanisms that may drive this type of coronal outflow were proposed in \citet{1999ApJ...510L.123B,2017ApJ...850..141B}, who attributed the coronal emission to magnetic flares dominated by $e^\pm$ pairs that are accelerated away from the disk by radiation pressure.
+In this scenario, electrons acquire their velocity very close to the disk surface.
+Indeed, assuming that the acceleration is driven by the local disk radiation pressure and neglecting Compton drag, we estimate that, at radii where most of the coronal emission is produced, the height ($h_{\rm acc}$) over which the pair plasma can be accelerated to $v = 0.3c$ is $h_{\rm acc} \sim 0.01R$ for our best-fit model with $a \simeq 0.99$, and $h_{\rm acc} \sim 0.1R$ for $a \simeq 0$.
+This picture, in which coronal dissipation occurs in localized blobs, is also consistent with our inferred covering factors, indicating that less than 50\% of the disk surface is covered by hot plasma.

 While the spectral fits do not allow us to favor any particular spin value, the polarization measurements can provide a discriminant.
-Radiation from a disk-corona system around a rapidly rotating black hole exhibits a strong relativistic rotation of the PA, making it inconsistent with the observed polarization along the jet direction, and thus presumably perpendicular to the disk plane.
+Radiation from a disk-corona system around a rapidly rotating black hole exhibits a strong relativistic rotation of the PA, making it inconsistent with the observed polarization along the jet direction and thus presumably perpendicular to the disk plane.
 Such rotation is expected whenever a significant fraction of the radiation originates within the central $\simeq 5 R_{\rm g}$.
 For a slowly rotating black hole, the lack of such a contribution naturally follows from the standard assumption of weak energy dissipation within the ISCO.
 Therefore, the observed polarization favors a low spin value.

+We emphasize, however, that the assumption that the seed photons originate from the disk emission is crucial for the predicted polarization, as the photon directionality strongly affects the resulting polarization signal.
+While this assumption is well justified in the soft state, the polarization of the Comptonized component would differ if the seed photon population were instead dominated by internal emission within the hot corona.